thuyduyen304/sagemaker-practical-labs/README.md

 AWS has their own example repo [here](https://github.com/aws/amazon-sagemaker-examples), I have also refered it for some of my code.

 In this repo you can find:
+- Visualization and feature engineering for the data
 - How to train and deploy models
 - How to use SageMaker XGBoost as a built-in algorithm
 - How to use SageMaker XGBoost as a framework